legoktm/blog-content/20240708-runningthearchiveteamwarriorunderpodman.md

 P.S.
 I also have a infrequently updated [Free bandwidth](https://legoktm.com/view/Free_bandwidth) wiki page that contains other suggestions for how to use your internet connection for good.

+Update (2024-07-14): I changed the restart options to `Restart=on-failure` and `RestartSec=30`, which fixes the issue with restarting immediately after a graceful shutdown and correctly restarting if it starts up before networking is ready.